raystack/meteor/docs/docs/concepts/processor.md

 # Processor

 A recipe can have none or many processors registered, depending upon how the user wants metadata to be processed.
-A processor is a function that takes each asset record, transforms it, and passes it to the next stage.
+A processor is a function that takes each record, transforms it, and passes it to the next stage.

 ## How Processors Work